Learning to Break the Loop: Analyzing and Mitigating Repetitions for Neural Text Generation: Analyzing Repetition

 \paragraph{Why the model gets stuck into the repetition loop?} Furthermore, as shown in Figure~\ref{fig:analyze_repetition}, as the number of repetitions increases, TP, IP and WR increase monotonically.
 That means, \textit{the sentence-level repetition has a self-reinforcement effect:} the more times a sentence has been repeated in the context, the higher the probability of continuing to generate that sentence.
 Finally, IP, WR, TP converge around certain ceiling values.

-\paragraph{What kinds of sentences are more likely to be repeated?} We can find that \textit{the sentences with high initial sentence probability TP$_0$, such as sentences sampled from $\mathcal{D}_{\text{wiki}}$ and $\mathcal{D}_{\text{book}}$, have a stronger self-reinforcement effect:} TP and WR grows faster and reach the high ceiling values with a few repetitions.
+\paragraph{What kinds of sentences are more likely to be repeated?} We can find that \textit{the sentences with high initial sentence probability TP$_0$, such as sentences sampled from $\mathcal{D}_{\text{wiki}}$ and $\mathcal{D}_{\text{book}}$, have a stronger self-reinforcement effect:} TP and WR grows faster and reach the high ceiling values with a few repetitions (See Appendix~\ref{appendix:diff_initial} for more experiments at sentences with different initial probabilities).
 The higher TP and WR, the more likely the sentence to be repetitively generated by maximization-based decoding algorithms.
 Note that sentences generated by a maximization-based decoding algorithm have higher initial likelihoods.
 Thus, the model prefers to repeat itself.

 \paragraph{Analyses} During decoding with maximization-based algorithms, the sentence-level repetition occurs because 1) Previous generated sentences have high likelihoods and thus have more potential to be repeated; 2) Given previously generated sentences, the model is more likely to generate the repetitive sentence since the model is confident on the historically generated context and tries to find hints in context for the current generation; 3) Once the model repeats the sentence for several times, it would get stuck in the sentence loop due to \textit{self-reinforcement effect}.
 The effectiveness of stochastic sampling approaches such as top-$k$~\cite{fan2018hierarchical} and nucleus sampling~\cite{holtzman2019curious} may rely on 1) compared to the maximization-based decoding algorithms, the likelihood of previously generated sentences is lower and thus the sentences have less risk of being repeated; 2) current tokens are generated stochastically rather than chosen with maximum probability which can avoid the self-reinforcement effect.